-Ready Position – your body position as you wait for your opponent to hit their next shot.
-A good ready position is one in which you are standing with your feet approximately shoulder-width apart, knees slightly bend and paddle out in front of your body.
+Ready Position – Your body position as you wait for your opponent to hit their next shot.
+A good ready position is one in which you are standing with your feet approximately shoulder-width apart, knees slightly bent, and paddle out in front of your body.

 Receiver – The person returning serve.

-Round Robin – Tournament format in which each player/teams competes against every other player/team.
+Round Robin – Tournament format in which each player/team competes against every other player/team.

 Score – In doubles, the 3 numbers that are called out after each rally – your team’s score, your opponent’s team score, and the server number.
 In singles, only 2 numbers comprise the score – your score and your opponent’s score.

 Scorpion – A counter-attack shot in which the attacked player (positioned at the non-volley line) squats low to the court, raises their paddle above their head, and smashes the ball back at their opponent’s feet or into the open court.